 How do I verify VPN ports are open on my network?

 Use a network port scanner from a device on the same network to check UDP ports 500, 4500, and 1701.
 If you’re behind a router, ensure the ports are not blocked by the firewall and consider temporarily disabling firewall rules for testing.
-Airplay not working with vpn heres how to fix it and if its even possible
+Ubiquiti edgerouter x vpn server setup guide for remote access OpenVPN IPsec and site-to-site VPN on EdgeRouter X 2026

 Can I use NordVPN with UniFi VPN?